aisingapore/TagUI/README.md

 # Cheat Sheet
 - [XPath method](http://www.w3schools.com/xml/xpath_intro.asp) is robust for identification and used to check for elements on webpage
-- XPath is checked in following order of priority full-xpath, id, name, class, title, text()
+- TA.Gui checks XPath automatically in following order full-xpath, id, name, class, title, text()

 Step|Parameters (separator in bold)|Purpose
 :---|:-----------------------------|:------